 If you or a loved one is struggling with aggression, finding the right treatment can be a challenge.
 We’re here to help you determine whether the care we offer is the right fit.

-Learn about aggression treatment at Belmont Behavioral Hospital in Philadelphia, PA
+Learn about aggression treatment at Belmont Behavioral Health System in Philadelphia, PA

 Aggression occurs when a person engages in violent, destructive, or hostile behaviors that are intentional.
 Aggression can include either verbal or physical actions.
 In many cases, verbal aggression may be as destructive to the well-being of other people as physical aggression.
 If the behavior is done with the intent to cause discomfort, damage, or pain to another person, animal, or object, it is classified as aggression.